-When creating a new vSphere Distributed Switch in vSphere 6.7, that switch will use NetIOCv3 by default.
+When creating a new vSphere Distributed Switch in vSphere 7.0 Update 2, that switch will use NetIOCv3 by default.
 However switches upgraded from a previous ESXi version will, in some cases, not be automatically upgraded to NetIOCv3.
-For more information about this, see vSphere Networking for version 6.7.

 NetIOC can guarantee bandwidth for specific needs and can prevent any one resource pool from impacting the others